-- Honey is not toxic to cats, but it’s not recommended.
+- Honey is not toxic to cats, but it’s not recommended either.
 The risks of feeding honey to your cat may outweigh the potential benefits, so proceed with informed caution.

 - If you’re going to use it, use raw Manuka honey.
 Used for many different medicinal purposes, this honey offers the most nutritional value and antibacterial benefits